Tessaira/Ballistic-iwag/README.md

 <img src="./Screenshots/GameOverSs.JPG">
 </div>

-Additional Note: I've learnt to not underastimate simple things, even such that seem as foolproof as borders. take your time and plan accordingly.
+Additional Note: I've learnt to not underestimate simple things, even such that seem as foolproof as borders. take your time and plan accordingly.

 © by me